HaysLab/HaysLab.github.io/about.md

 Members of the HaysLab perform research in various areas of Computer Vision, Computer Graphics and Computational Photography.

-Please take a look at our [Projects](/projects) for a brief overview of our recent projects.
+Please take a look at our [Projects](/projects) for a brief overview of our recent work.